On this page

 |---|---|---|

-| Instant Checkmate | Aggregates identity context including any email addresses captured from voluntary data sources — useful for cross-referencing an email against confirmed identity clues | Quick first-pass searches combining identity and contact information |
+| Instant Checkmate | Aggregates identity context including any email addresses captured from voluntary data sources, useful for cross-referencing an email against confirmed identity clues | First-pass searches combining identity and contact information |

-| TruthFinder | Broader report-style context including relatives and associated contact data — useful when the direct email search fails and surrounding identity signals are needed | Expanded context when direct email search returns nothing |
+| TruthFinder | Broader report-style context including relatives and associated contact data, useful when the direct email search fails and surrounding identity signals are needed | Expanded context when direct email search returns nothing |

 These services are not consumer reporting agencies.
 Do not use them for employment, tenant screening, insurance, or any FCRA-regulated purpose.